gvwilson/sensibleadventures/shapers/shapers.md

 | --: | --: | --: | --: | --: | --: | --: |
 | -4  | +4  | -2  | 0   | 0   | 0   | 0   |

-The only birds still capable of actually flying, they start with a natural Low skill in Ventriloquism.
+The only birds still capable of actually flying.

 ### Rabbit